Early Payout Calculator Guide

-This will immediately tell us the back stake to play on our team and our profit we lock in by placing this exchange back bet!
+This will immediately tell you the back stake to bet on your team, and your profit locked in by placing the exchange back bet!

 Example - If Man City have gone 2 goals up and the bookmaker has paid out into your £150 winnings, then select YES as shown below.
 If the current BACK odds on Man City were 1.2, then enter 1.2.

 The calculator tells us that we should place a £210.33 back stake.
 This reduces our liability on Man City from £150 to £109.21, leaving us with a guaranteed £40.79 profit (being the £150 Bet365 winnings less the £109.21 liability).

 If Current Back Odds Are Very Low

-In this situation, I would recommend hoping that the opponents get 1 goal back and then cash out if the back odds are reasonable.
+In this situation, I would recommend leaving the bet and hoping that the opponents get 1 goal back and then cash out if the back odds are reasonable.

 Note from Chris, as mentioned in the 2Up guide, I recommend setting yourself a rule e.g. "I will always cash out fully if the back odds are at least 1.1".
 There is nothing worse than being not sure whether to cash out or let it ride and then making a gut feeling decision.
-As when it goes against you it sucks, so it's safest just to set yourself a rule and stick to it I think!
+As when it goes against you it sucks, so it's safest just to set yourself a rule and stick to it!